nanofaroque/nerd-read/aws_solution_architect_prep/notes/iam/README.md

 ### Understanding IAM role

-* Cross account access in IAM role
+* Cross account access in IAM role.

+We are trying to allow user David from account A to access s3 bucket in account B.

  // add the photo